YTomar79/symqnet_quantum/README.md

 # SymQNet: Amortized Acquisition for Low-Latency Adaptive Hamiltonian Learning

 This repo contains the code, raw CSVs, and results for "SymQNet: Amortized Acquisition for Low-Latency Adaptive Hamiltonian Learning" (arXiv:2606.12808v3).
-Submitted to QCE QCRL Workshop 2026.
+Submitted to IEEE Quantum Week International Workshop on Quantum Computing and Reinforcement Learning 2026.

 ## Repository layout